-R4-1-1 In Operator Messaging, the user Shall see any Messages and File Transfer events exchanged with a single Contact grouped into one Conversation thread.

-Official Document RCC.61 - RCS Common Core Service Description Document
+R4-1-1 In Operator Messaging, the user shall see any Messages and File Transfer events exchanged with a single Contact grouped into one Conversation thread.
+GSM Association I Official Document RCC.61 - RCS Common Core 1.1 Service Description Document

-- R4-1-2 All Messages and File Transfer events Shall appear in order of the time that they have been sent and received on the device.
-Details for message order are defined in '1-to-1 Chat', page 56 and 'File Transfer incl.
-Geolocation Push', page 78. - R4-1-3 The Operator Messaging application Shall combine the composing of RCS Messaging and File Transfer with xMS messaging. - R4-1-4 All Operator Messaging Services Shall be offered consistently over primary and secondary devices. - NOTE: Full details are described in 'Messaging for Multi-Device', page 97. - R4-1-5 Operator Messaging shall have no impact on the RCS Group Chat experience of the user. - NOTE: RCS Group Chat is the only Operator service today that delivers a full group chat experience, hence, there is no integration necessary.) - R4-1-6 All messaging entry points on a device Shall ensure access to the Operator Messaging experience. - NOTE: For native implementations.
+- R4-1-2 All Messages and File Transfer events shall appear in order of the time that they have been sent and received on the device.
+Details for message order are defined in '1-to-1 Chat', page 61 and 'File Transfer incl.
+Geolocation Push', page 84. - R4-1-3 The Operator Messaging application shall combine the composing of RCS Messaging and File Transfer with xMS messaging. - R4-1-4 All Operator Messaging Services shall be offered consistently over primary and secondary devices. - NOTE: Full details are described in 'Messaging for Multi-Device', page 102. - R4-1-5 Operator Messaging shall have no impact on the RCS Group Chat experience of the user. - NOTE: RCS Group Chat is the only Operator service today that delivers a full group chat experience, hence, there is no integration necessary.) - R4-1-6 All messaging entry points on a device shall ensure access to the full Operator Messaging experience. - NOTE: For native implementations.